 If you’re tackling really steep ground, there will come a point when angling your foot to match the terrain becomes impractical.
 This is where the two horizontal front points of your crampons come into their own.
 Unsurprisingly, the technique is called ‘front pointing’.
 Facing into the slope and keeping your heel level with your toes, take small steps upwards, using the front points of your crampons.
 Lowering your heel slightly allows the points behind your front points to engage, giving you slightly more grip.
 Try not to lift your heel above your toes, as this can cause your front points to shear out of the snow or ice.
 Bear in mind that you’ve only got four spikes (at most) in contact with the ground when you lift each foot, so maintain contact with your ice axe whenever you move your feet.

-Practising attaching and detaching your crampons at home using your hiking gloves is a good idea.
+Practising attaching and detaching your crampons at home using your best hiking gloves is a good idea.
 One day you could be caught out in a blizzard and when that day comes, removing your gloves won’t be an option you'll want to entertain.
 Finally, always remove your crampons if you decide to glissade – that is, sliding down a safe slope on your bum – down the mountain.
 This is because the spikes could suddenly snag on something and send you flying head over heels!

 An outdoors writer and editor, Matt Jones has been testing kit in the field for nearly a decade.
 Having worked for both the Ramblers and the Scouts, he knows one or two things about walking and camping, and loves all things adventure, particularly long-distance backpacking, wild camping and climbing mountains – especially in Wales.
 He’s based in Snowdonia and last year thru-hiked the Cambrian Way, which runs for 298 miles from Cardiff to Conwy, with a total ascent of 73,700 feet – that’s nearly 2½ times the height of Everest.
 Follow Matt on Instagram and Twitter.